-There is a single gauge electric train which tours the visitors inside the khewra mine.
+There is a single gauge electric train that tours the visitors inside the khewra mine.
 The train is old but works fine.

-The salt mine has a number of saltwater pools that give off beautiful colors when projected with light.
+The salt mine has several saltwater pools that give off beautiful colors when projected with light.
 The view is jaw-dropping.

 There is a tunnel inside the salt mine which is named the crystal valley.
-It has rock salt crystals in the roof and walls and they shine when light falls upon them.
+It has pink salt crystals on the roof and walls and they shine when light falls upon them.